andrewhwanpark/craigslist-redux/README.md

 - **Seller branding:** sellers can add profile pictures and usernames.
 You can also add profile pictures in eBay, but when do you ever see them?
 I don't even know if I have a profile picture uploaded on eBay.
 But I don't know or care since I never come across it.
 - **Price drops and bump:** You can perform 2 actions to your listings.
 Drop the price by n%, or bump the listing to the top every week.
 Try this very simple action on eBay.
 Price dropping takes around 10 clicks, and bumping is non-existant.
 - **Comments on listings:** Comments allow sellers to broadcast information or answer specific FAQs.
 Comments also allow buyers to publically broadcast information about the listing.
 I've had times where I found out the product is fake thanks to comments left by users.

-## Stack

-We are using the MERN stack: MongoDB, Express, React, Node

-The code is linted by the airbnb ESlint config: [github.com/airbnb/javascript](https://github.com/airbnb/javascript)

-## TBD